brozorec/brozorec.github.io/content/post/auth-mechanisms/index.md

 Cross-contract call forwarding with a partial authorization is not natively supported on Ethereum.
 When a contract calls a function on another contract, a new call frame is created and only the caller’s authorization is being passed through `msg.sender`.

 When `Wrapper` calls `Counter`, `msg.sender` in `increment()` is no longer the owner or the sponsor, but the `Wrapper` contract itself.
 This limitation makes impossible to reproduce the same example as for Stellar and Solana.
-We can think of a workaround by making `increment()` check the authorization with a custom signature.
+We can think of a workaround by making `increment()` check the authorization with a custom signature, but it's out of the scope of this exploration.

-We briefly explored EIP-7702 in the context of transaction sponsoring above.
-EIP-7702 is just one step in Ethereum’s broader move toward Account Abstraction.
-Its adoption will be a important milestone, but further improvements are expected, with [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) being the most prominent proposal shaping the future of that area.
-Although EIP-4337 doesn’t address directly the point of study of this section, we mention it here because it will provide further benefits to real-world use cases we touched on: sponsoring and operations batching (which, for example, will remove the need for 2 transactions when swapping a token).
-EIP-4337 is still a draft, but you can check the [OpenZeppelin library](https://docs.openzeppelin.com/community-contracts/0.0.1/account-abstraction) that provides multiple contracts for Account Abstraction following this standard.
+### Takeaways

+- **Stellar** stands out with its support for partial authorization of invocation trees.
+A user can sign only the specific call they intend to authorize, even if it's deeply nested in a call sequence.
+- **Solana** handles cross-program invocations (CPIs) by inheriting permissions from the caller.
+It’s simple and efficient, but offers less fine-grained control than Stellar.
+- **Ethereum** lacks native support for partial authorization across contract calls.
+Each contract relies on `msg.sender`, meaning complex flows often require additional logic.

 ## Conclusion